mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 # upgrade_available=1
 ```

-This is as expected, we can conclude the transition state and confirm the variables remain stable:
+This is as expected, we can conclude the transition state and confirm the variables remain unchanged:

 ``` bash
 grub-mender-grubenv-set upgrade_available 0